MSc in Sociology and Global ChangeApply Now

 The MSc in Sociology and Global Change is highly customizable, so you can choose from a suite of courses in these areas, within Sociology, across the School of Social and Political Science and more widely across the University.

 We welcome students from all backgrounds and subject areas.
 At Edinburgh you will be joining a community of internationally recognised and world leading experts in one of the world’s great cities.
-The global reach of our academic research, from the US to Europe, Africa & South Asia, makes Sociology at Edinburgh truly unique and international.
+The global reach of our academic research, from the Americas to Europe, Africa and South Asia, makes Sociology at Edinburgh truly unique and international.
 The University of Edinburgh is a world class institution, ranked 19th in the world and 7th in Europe by the Times Higher Education Supplement.

 Edinburgh Sociology is also host to a vibrant intellectual and postgraduate student life.
 There are regular seminars with international scholars, and postgraduates present their work at an annual conference, New Directions in Sociology.
 In previous years, students in this programme have organized events such as a Global Ethnographies showcase of the Programme students' and other PG student research (see below).
 And a new Edinburgh University-based NGO called LIVED, is open to participation from new students in the MSc Programme.

 Please explore these pages, and get in touch if you have any questions.
-I look forward to hearing from you.
+We look forward to hearing from you.